xeeija/openapi-course/course/schema-basics.md

 ## Servers Object

 This specifies a single server or list of servers, where the API is hosted.
-Requests sent from the documentation will be sent to the selected server from this object.
+Requests sent from the documentation (like Swagger UI) will be sent to the selected server from this object.

 It has the following ields: